skozubek/RacerSimulator/README.md

 # UdaciRacer Simulation Game

 A game that races cars by clicking left mouse button as fast as possible.
+This project emphasizes the use of async code in JS and handling the errors around it.

 ## Introduction

 The game mechanics are this: you select a player and track, the game begins and you accelerate your racer by clicking an acceleration button.
 As you accelerate so do the other players and the leaderboard live-updates as players change position on the track.
 The final view is a results page displaying the players' rankings.